 There are work-at-home ads circulating online when individuals click on the ad; they are brought to a landing page that requests their name and phone number.

-What Does This Amazon Phone Scam Look Like?
+What Does This Amazon Job Scam Look Like?

-While I was unable to listen or view the promotion for this opportunity, other individuals have mentioned these companies as being affiliated with it:
+While I was unable to listen or view the promotion for this scam, other individuals and readers have mentioned that the caller left a voicemail and they were directed to AmazonCareers.co which was an offer for Real Profits Online.

 - Amazon Associates Phone Scam